 California almond growers that produce about 80% of the world’s almonds, enlist commercial beekeepers to provide pollination services during the flowering seasons.
 This is done in an effort to keep the almond trees more productive.
 Since this demand for pollination services keeps growing, we risk losing honeybees if measures are not undertaken to secure them.

-The effect of monoculture is the rapid grown and spread of weeds.
+The effect of monoculture is the rapid growth and spread of weeds.
 It also leads to a heavy infestation of pests, ants, spiders, and many other insects.
 The farmers are therefore forced to use chemical pesticides and herbicides in an effort to get rid of these unwanted pests and insects.
-All this result a huge loss of honeybees.
-It is reported that between 2018 and 2019, beekeepers within the US lost around 40 percent of their stock during winter.
+All this results in a huge loss of honeybees.
+It is reported that between 2018 and 2019, beekeepers within the US lost around 40 per cent of their stock during winter.
 On average, beekeepers lose 30% of their bees every year, as per a report published by the Guardian.

 Another effect of monoculture is in restraining honeybees from enjoying biodiversity, a phenomenon that is vital for their survival.
 Both domesticated and wild bees require a wide variety of trees and flowers to survive and thrive.
-Therefore any form of limitation will result in massive die-offs of honeybee populations, if not on the short term then certainly on the long run.
+Therefore any form of limitation will result in massive die-offs of honeybee populations, if not in the short term then certainly in the long run.

-3. Exposure to Pest and Diseases During Migratory Services
+3. Exposure to Pests and Diseases During Migratory Services

-As earlier mentioned, almond nut producing fields are not sufficiently pollinated by the wild and domesticated honeybees within the area.
-Consequently, the growers are forced to seek pollination services elsewhere in an effort to keep up with the growing demand for almond milk.
-Consequently, the migratory beekeeping practices leads to the gathering of bees from diverse regions resulting in exposure to pests and diseases.
+As earlier mentioned, almond nut-producing fields are not sufficiently pollinated by the wild and domesticated honeybees within the area.
+Consequently, growers are forced to seek pollination services elsewhere in an effort to keep up with the growing demand for almond milk.
+Consequently, the migratory beekeeping practices lead to the gathering of bees from diverse regions resulting in exposure to pests and diseases.

 With the 2/3 of US commercial beekeepers gathering in the Central Valley of California every year in February, there is a big risk of exposing the bees to pests and diseases.
 Remember honeybees are social insects that will freely intermingle, thus making it impossible to control the spread of pests and diseases during this period.

 It is also worth mentioning that the intermingling of bees from different regions brings in unfamiliar pests and diseases.
-Since the bees have not developed the immunity against them, it becomes impossible for them to counter the pests and diseases.
+Since the bees have not developed immunity against them, it becomes impossible for them to counter the pests and diseases.
 This greatly weakens the sick bees which then carry the disease along to the next destination where it is spread to other honeybees.
-It therefore becomes almost impossible to break this cycle of disease spread.
+It, therefore, becomes almost impossible to break this cycle of disease spread.